-MBA 5003 Project Management
+MBA 5003 Project Management (Credits: 3)

-This course introduces participants to Project Management as a business tool, developing skills and abilities to solve problems, organize and present projects, ensuring that the proposal relates to an idea based on entrepreneurship.
+This course introduces participants to Project Management as a business tool, developing skills and abilities to solve problems, organizing and present projects, ensuring that the proposal relates to an idea based on entrepreneurship.
 This course focuses on creating high performance teams and developing the leadership of Project Managers.

-MBA 5004 Managerial Accounting
+MBA 5004 Managerial Accounting (Credits: 3)

 This course examines the corporate dimension of financial reporting and analysis.
 It provides an in-depth look at the enterprise and the preparation and presentation of financial statements.
 Topics covered include corporate taxation, transfer pricing, foreign currency translation, financial disclosure, and accounting harmonization.
 The course promotes quantitative skills and the understanding of accounting and financial management in complex situations.

-MBA 5005 Management Information Systems
+MBA 5005 Management Information Systems (Credits: 3)